yoshitarotsuda/furima-37166/README.md

 ### Association

-- belongs_to : user
+- belongs_to :user
-- belongs_to : item
+- belongs_to :item
-- has_one : delivery_destination
+- has_one :delivery_destination

 ## delivery_destinations